rebelstackio/pgfilter/README.md

 # pgfilter

 CLI to filter or transform data during the restoration process for Postgres databases.
-It uses a JSON file to define which tables and columns should be anonymized or filtered with various methods, protecting your sensitive data and making a skinny version of your database for third-party resources involved in your development/QA process.
+It uses a JSON file to define which tables and columns should be anonymized( by using the popular [fakerjs](https://fakerjs.dev/api/) library) or filtered with various methods, protecting your sensitive data and making a skinny version of your database for third-party resources involved in your development/QA process.